 In this second part of the two-part blog series entitled Rosh Hashanah: Trumpets Sounding, we will look at artifacts related not only to Rosh Hashanah, but also to the Jewish and Gentile faith of today.
-We will see how the Word of God comes to life, and how the Jew and Gentile walk with God works together to create a beautiful mosaic of faith…
+We will see how the Word of God comes to life, and how the Jew and Gentile walk with God and work together to create a beautiful mosaic of faith…

-Artifacts of Rosh Hashanah: The Shofar
+Artifacts of Rosh Hashanah | The Shofar

 As we saw in part one, Rosh Hashanah has many symbols that help us capture the essence of the holiday—apples, honey, and shofars being some of the most common.
 Of these, the shofar has perhaps the deepest meaning and is the most widely depicted in the archaeological record… not only in relation to Rosh Hashanah, but to weekly commandments, such as the Sabbath.

 The Sabbath, like Rosh Hashanah, has a direct connection to God, and as a result, the shofar is often used to proclaim the holiness of certain days.
 It is this connection with God that puts the shofar near the forefront of Jewish symbolism and is why it’s one of the more commonly found symbols on coins, mosaics, etc. in and around Israel—with synagogues and even the Temple often displaying the shofar alongside a menorah.